arturdmt-alt/QA_Mobile_Appium/README.md

 - Senior-level test design (parametrization, centralized fixtures, CI/CD)
 - Real-world problem-solving approach

-Designed for QA positions at EA Games, Google, and enterprise companies requiring robust automation frameworks.
+Designed to showcase skills relevant for QA positions at EA Games, Google, and enterprise companies requiring robust automation frameworks.

-## Future Enhancements

-Potential improvements for extended project scope:
-- Real device testing with Appium
-- Playwright comparison and potential migration
-- BrowserStack cloud integration for cross-device testing
-- Visual regression testing capabilities
-- Performance metrics collection
-- Allure reporting integration

 ---

-Last updated: December 2025
+If you found this project helpful, give it a star on GitHub!